Blog

 • Right to restrict processing: Data subjects can restrict how companies process their information in certain circumstances.

-• Right to object to automated decision-making: Data subjects don’t have to be subject to decision making that is automatic, including profiling.
+• Right to object to automated decision-making: Data subjects don’t have to be subject to automatic decision-making, including profiling.

 Though CCPA and GDPR offer similar rights, they also differ in key ways, as you saw previously.